ARTICLE

 12.

-Kunicka-Kowalska Z., Sibilski K., 2018, Study on Attacus atlas wing motion during flapping flight for needs of FEM simulation, [In:] Mechanika w Lotnictwie, ML-XVIII, vol. II, K. Sibilski (Edit.), Polish Society of Theoretical and Appplied Mechanics, Warsaw, 35-43.
+Kunicka-Kowalska Z., Sibilski K., 2018, Study on Attacus atlas wing motion during flapping flight for needs of FEM simulation (in Polish), [In:] Mechanika w Lotnictwie, ML-XVIII, vol. II, K. Sibilski (Edit.), Polish Society of Theoretical and Appplied Mechanics, Warsaw, 35-43.

 13.